bridge-core/docs/docs/guide/download/index.md

 # ⬇️ Download

-This article aims to explain to you how you can download and install bridge. v2 to your computer.
+This article aims to explain to you how you can download and install bridge. v2 to your device.
 After reading it, you should know...

 :ballot_box_with_check: Which devices support bridge. v2.<br/>